Pork Recipes

 Smoked Pulled Pork (Carnivore)

 Pork shoulder smoked low-and-slow for 12 hours, salt-only seasoning, no sauce.
-Yields 8 servings of fall-apart tender pulled pork at $4-5 per serving.
+8 servings of fall-apart tender pulled pork at $4-5 per serving.

 3-2-1 Ribs (Carnivore, Salt-Only)